Electoral district of East Hobart

-The electoral district of East Hobart, sometimes referred to as Hobart East, is an electoral district of the Tasmanian House of Assembly.
-It is based in Tasmania's capital city, Hobart and has been historically difficult to find.
+The electoral district of East Hobart, sometimes referred to as Hobart East, was an electoral district of the Tasmanian House of Assembly.
+It was based in Tasmania's capital city, Hobart and was historically difficult to find.

 The seat was created as a single-member seat ahead of the 1871 election following the dissolution of the multi-member Hobart Town seat.
 It was temporarily abolished at the 1886 election when neighbouring seats absorbed its area and became two-member seats.

 The seat was then recreated as a single-member seat at the 1903 election and remained East Hobart when the Tasmanian parliament adopted the Hare-Clark electoral model for the entire state in 1909.